-When I say so, lol!!
-No, really, when I’m ready to re-up this little fund I’ll hype on social media what I call a gift card blitz.
-It’ll link to my homepage where the gift card will sit dormant until the go date, and then I’ll make it live and you can by custom gift cards in any amount in any quantity until I reach the amount I think I need based on the previous run.
+When I’m ready to re-up this little fund I’ll hype on social media what I call a “gift card blitz.”
+It’ll link to my homepage where the gift card will sit dormant until the go date, and then I’ll make it live and you can buy custom gift cards in any amount in any quantity until I reach the amount I think I need based on the previous run.
 Follow me here, or on Instagram or Facebook, linked in the footer.

 What this isn’t

 It’s not a charity.
-It’s not a 501c(3) organization.
+I’m not a 501c(3) organization.
 This is a business, and I need it to be as successful as possible so that I can improve my own quality of life.
-Let’s not forget the material realities of this capitalist Hell-scape we find ourselves in.
 But I also feel a strong responsibility to people.
 I won’t farm out that work and burden of conscience to non-profits or charities, like other businesses do.
 I’m going to do it myself, or rather we’re going to do it together!
 You know, like a community.

 “What if people come back again and again to game the system?”

-This was taken from an email sent to me by a concerned citizen of relevant Chesterfield.
+This question was taken from an email sent to me by a concerned citizen of relevant Chesterfield.

-If I feel cheated or disrespected there will be a conversation, but I’m not going to implement some kind of blanket “no repeat beneficiaries” policy.
+If I feel cheated or disrespected there will be a conversation, but I’m not going to implement some kind of blanket policy.

 Live Google Sheet

 Always improving, here I log the work done, the amount owed, and the amount paid. the sheet has a math type cell, that adds the amount waived so we can keep track of how much of the fun we’ve redistributed in labor and parts.
 Thanks.

 I don’t really have one, but I do accept bicycle donations from the community.
 I think this is pretty typical of most bicycle shops.
 Basically, if you have a bicycle you don’t want, you can definitely ask me to fix it up and give it away!